Engineering Effective Hamiltonians: Proof of Theorem 1

-Next, to establish the validity of Equation~\eqref{equation:unitary_explicit} and the recursive relation in Equation~\eqref{equation:block-upper-recursive}, simply differentiate them and observing that they are solutions to the initial value problem given by Equations~\eqref{equation:de_system} and \eqref{equation:de_initial_values}, and hence they are correct by the uniqueness of solutions to differential equations, e.g., see Theorem 3.1 in \cite{hale_2009}\footnote{We remark that we have not explicitly stated conditions on the $B_{i,j}(t)$ ensuring that a solution necessarily exists, or that our application of uniqueness of solutions to differential equations is valid.
-As we are concerned only with applications of these expressions in practical settings, finding the most general and exact technical statements for which this theorem holds is of no real interest.}.
+where in the last equality we have applied the recursion relation.
+Hence, the expressions in the recursion relation satisfy the same differential equations as the $j \geq 1$ case of Equations~\eqref{equation:de_system} and \eqref{equation:de_initial_values}, and hence they are correct under the assumption that this differential equation has a unique solution.

-To show that Equation~\eqref{equation:block-upper-explicit} is also correct, we show that it satisfies the same recursion relations given by Equation~\eqref{equation:block-upper-recursive}.
-As the first term in both of these equations agree, and the summation terms are only non-zero when $j \geq 2$, it is sufficient to establish that
+To show that Equation~\eqref{equation:explicit_reproduced} is also correct, we show that it satisfies the same recursion relations given by Equation~\eqref{equation:recursive_reproduced}.
+As the first term in Equation~\eqref{equation:explicit_reproduced} is immediately equal to the $i=j$ term in the sum of Equation~\eqref{equation:recursive_reproduced}, and the remaining terms in both are only non-zero when $j \geq 2$, it is sufficient to establish that

 when $j \geq 2$.
 First, expand the left-hand side of the above equation:

 where we have broken the sum into the $r=1$ and $r \geq 2$ case.
 We may rewrite the first summation as: